vannguyengd/gooddata-ui/website/versioned_docs/version-7.1.0/ht_create_your_first_visualization.md

 ---
-title: Create Your First Application
+title: Create Your First Application from Scratch
-sidebar_label: Create Your First Application
+sidebar_label: Create Your First Application from Scratch
-copyright: (C) 2007-2018 GoodData Corporation
+copyright: (C) 2007-2019 GoodData Corporation
+id: version-7.1.0-ht_create_your_first_visualization
-id: ht_create_your_first_visualization
+original_id: ht_create_your_first_visualization
 ---

-This tutorial will guide you through the process of creating your first analytical application using GoodData.UI with the Facebook’s `create-react-app` tool.
+This tutorial will guide you through the process of creating your first analytical application from scratch, using GoodData.UI with the Facebook’s `create-react-app` tool.

 After you complete this tutorial, you will be able to display various measures and charts from your GoodData project within the context of your React application.

-**NOTE:** Before you start this tutorial, make sure that you have a GoodData account (see [About GoodData.UI](about_gooddataui.md#supported-technologies)).
+* Before you start this tutorial, make sure that you have a GoodData account (see [About GoodData.UI](about_gooddataui.md#supported-technologies)).

-**NOTE:** We use `yarn` dependency manager in this tutorial.
-To install it, follow its [`documentation`](https://yarnpkg.com/lang/en/docs/install/).
+* We use `yarn` dependency manager in this tutorial.
+To install it, review its [documentation](https://yarnpkg.com/lang/en/docs/install/).

+**TIP:** Instead of creating the application from scratch, you can use [**UI Developer Toolkit**](ht_create_your_first_visualization_toolkit.md), which will guide you through the process of creating the application step by step in your terminal application.

 ## Step 1.
 Get create-react-app